The islands of Cape Verde offer an astonishing variety, and Fogo alone unites many of the treasures – as you’ll see in this comprehensive guide.

 Once you are in Cape Verde, the most convenient way to travel from island to island is, obviously, flying.
 At this moment, the best option seems to be going by Binter, a Spanish airline serving mainly the Canary Islands, but also other destinations in that region, i. e. also North and Northwest Africa.

 However, not every island has an airport, hence, there are ferries connecting all the islands.

 You can check the ferry schedule on their website, but stay flexible and avoid at any cost tight schedules at the end of your stay when you depend on reliable transport to an international airport.

-I will not lie to you, if you don’t travel Cape Verde on an organized trip, your itinerary shouldn’t be too tight.
-It can also happen that an island cannot be accessed by ferry due to bad weather condition; and this can also happen while you are on that very island.
+I will not lie to you, if you don’t travel to Cape Verde on an organized trip, your itinerary shouldn’t be too tight.
+It can also happen that an island cannot be accessed by ferry due to bad weather conditions; and this can also happen while you are on that very island.

 Most of the time, things are fine and everything runs smoothly, however, you should be aware of small unexpected bumps.